Mountlake Terrace station: History

 Community Transit opened a 400-stall park and ride lot at Interstate 5 and 236th Street Southwest on April 12, 1983.
 It was initially served by Community Transit and King County Metro commuter service, until the latter dropped service to Snohomish County in June 1989.
 The new lot regularly reached capacity beginning in the 1990s and was supplemented with leased spaces at three nearby churches to provide overflow parking.

-City officials proposed a garage with integrated housing and retail, but later dropped them from plans.
+Plans for a parking garage to increase capacity at the Mountlake Terrace lot emerged in the 1990s.
+City officials proposed a garage with integrated housing and retail, but later dropped the mixed-use elements from their plans.
 Construction began in late 2007 with the closure of the existing lower lot, which was replaced by spaces leased from local businesses.

 The parking garage at Mountlake Terrace Transit Center was dedicated on February 20, 2009, and opened three days later.
-The freeway flyer stop, located in the median of Interstate 5, opened on March 20, 2011.
-It was immediately served by Sound Transit Express and Community Transit commuter routes connecting Snohomish County to Downtown Seattle.
-The median flyer stop was first proposed in a 1996 report by Sound Transit and WSDOT.
-The garage was also planned as a precursor to a future light rail station, which was approved as part of Sound Transit 2 in 2008.
+It includes 32 solar panels on its facade and was built with recycled materials; the garage also has glass art created by local high school students under the direction of artist Jerry Newcomb.
+Construction of the freeway flyer stop, located in the median of Interstate 5, began two months later and was funded by Sound Transit.
+It opened on March 20, 2011, and served by Sound Transit Express and Community Transit commuter routes connecting Snohomish County to Downtown Seattle.
+The median flyer stop was first proposed in a 1996 report by Sound Transit and WSDOT; it would serve buses and could be converted into a light rail station.
+Both facilities were constructed with eventual use by Link light rail in mind; an extension into Snohomish County on either Interstate 5 or State Route 99 was approved by voters in the 2008 Sound Transit 2 funding package.

+Sound Transit approved a route along Interstate 5 for the Lynnwood Link Extension in April 2015, including a station at the Mountlake Terrace Transit Center.
+An alternative option would have bypassed the city entirely by using State Route 99 or required an east–west section to serve the transit center from the corridor.
 Light rail construction at the transit center began in September 2019, with the closure of the surface parking lot for construction staging.
-The light rail platforms will be built to the east of the bus bays and are scheduled to open in 2024 as part of the Lynnwood Link Extension, carrying the 1 Line and 2 Line.
+The light rail platforms were built to the east of the bus bays and were opened as part of the Lynnwood Link Extension, carrying the 1 Line in August 2024 and 2 Line in 2025.
 The freeway station bays were closed for five months beginning in July 2020 for light rail construction, with commuter routes bypassing Mountlake Terrace replaced by a temporary fare-free shuttle route to downtown.

 The main bus loop at the transit center was closed in March 2021 and replaced with a temporary loop to the east of the future light rail station.
+The new main bus loop opened on March 30, 2024.
+Light rail service at Mountlake Terrace station began on August 30, 2024.